RedPillAnalytics/checkmate-docs/README.md

 Import Directory

   - Folder Name: The folder to import.
-  - Object Type: The type of the object to import (reusable mapping, mapping, procedure and package).
+  - Object Type: The type of the object to import (workflow, worklet, mapping, mapplet, source and target).
   - Object Name: The name of the object to import.

 Import File